helium/HIP/0061-wifi-dao.md

 We propose to inherit the same core structure from [HIP 53: Mobile subDAO](https://github.com/helium/HIP/blob/main/0053-mobile-dao.md).

 1. **Emissions Curve**The WiFi subDAO is responsible for all emissions, mining rewards, and programmatic treasury operations.
 The economic responsibilities around this involve managing the token issuance and distribution.
-2. **The Treasury** The WiFi SubDao provides the prices at which the subDAO treasury provides quotes to holders of WDT who wish to redeem their holdings for underlying HNT.
+2. **The Treasury** The WiFi SubDao provides the prices at which the subDAO treasury provides quotes to holders of HWIFI who wish to redeem their holdings for underlying HNT.
 3. **Oracle Specification** Oracles perform work including verifying proof of coverage and data transfer.
-The oracles are also responsible for distributing WDT mining rewards to the appropriate parties.
+The oracles are also responsible for distributing HWIFI mining rewards to the appropriate parties.
 Responsibilities here include definition of oracle software, minimum stake amounts, and rewards for participation.
 4. **Data Transfer Mechanism and Pricing** Data transfer within subnetworks occurs via the process of procuring and burning data credits in the name of the hotspot or set of hotspots that provide coverage.
 Responsibilities here include Organizationally Unique Identifier (OUI) registration, state channel creation, and bandwidth capacity per data credit definition.
 5. **Proof-of-Coverage Mechanism** The WiFi SubDao will use a Proof of Coverage algorithm to verify on an ongoing basis that hotspots are accurately representing their location and the wireless network coverage they are creating from that location.
 Responsibilities here include Proof-of-Coverage challenge construction, target selection, reward scaling, and verification.
 6. **Network participants** The types of network & economic participants on the WiFi SubDao will initially be largely the same as those of the [HIP 53: Mobile subDAO](https://docs.google.com/document/u/1/d/1WvldI9gyhuouK2o2nquvIZaFK3dSfQIePRx5M5ssu9g/edit).